mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.md

 for each server in topologyDescription.servers:
     if server.address != serverDescription.address:
         if server.type is RSPrimary:
-            # See note below about invalidating an old primary and an error field describing that
+            # See note below about invalidating an old primary
-            # the primary was stale
+            # Replace the server with a default ServerDescription of type "Unknown" and an error field
-            replace the server with a default ServerDescription of type "Unknown"
+            # with a message containing the substring "primary marked stale due to discovery of newer primary"
 for each address in serverDescription's "hosts", "passives", and "arbiters":
     if address is not in topologyDescription.servers:
         add new default ServerDescription of type "Unknown"